SilverBright/video-games-library-sinatra-project/README.md

 shotgun
 ```

-##Instructions
+## Instructions

-Create a new account, then log in.
+- Create a new account
+- Login
-You will be taken to the main index page where you can see a list of all users' video game submissions.
+- You will be redirected to the main index page where you can see a list of video games
-Select 'Add a game' to add your game title and platform, then click 'submit.
+- Select 'Add a game' to add a game title and platform, then click 'submit
-From here, you can edit or delete your entry, add a new game, or view the library.
+- From here, you can edit or delete your entry, add a new game, or go to the library
-To edit or delete your title from the Library, simply click on the title which will take you directly to the edit screen.
+- To edit or delete your title from the Library, simply click directly on the title, which will redirect you to an edit screen

 ## Specs